Close-up of a woman's face with serious expression, with text overlay that reads "ADO." The background contains awards and festival mentions.

 — Hector Serrano, El Cinéfilo Latino

-Cannes Indie Shorts - Grand Jury Prize - Best Actress, Jenifer Lewis
+Cannes Indie Shorts - Best Short Grand Jury Prize; Best Actress, Jenifer Lewis

 Cindependent Film Festival - Best Actress, Jenifer Lewis